EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 !!!
 Note

-    It is recommended that this directory be used for configuration files, code, scripts and R packages only.
+    It is recommended that `/mnt/rstudio_host` be used for configuration files, code, scripts and R packages only.
 It should **not** be used for data.

 !!!
 Warning